Background

 The LTD Policy and UNUM’s Appeal Decision

 Under the terms of the Policy, an employee is “disabled” and entitled to LTD benefits if, because of injury or sickness, she cannot perform each of the material duties of her regular occupation.
-For attorneys covered by the Policy, “regular occupation” meant the specialty in the practice of law which the employee was practicing just prior to the date the disability started.
+For attorneys covered by the Policy, “regular occupation” meant the specialty in the practice of law that the employee was practicing just prior to the date the disability started.
 UNUM viewed the litigation as a specialty within the practice of law and considered Ms. Heffernan’s occupation as a “litigation attorney.”

 In support of her appeal for LTD benefits, Ms. Heffernan provided UNUM with medical records, reports, and letters from four treating physicians who all agreed that she was unable to work as a litigation attorney because of her disabling conditions.
 UNUM’s paid physician consultant reviewed Ms. Heffernan’s file and suggested that 1) her symptoms were not severe, and 2) her complaints had more to do with the conflict between pursuing a professional career and being a mother who wishes to spend more time at home with her child.